Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 threading.h
 ```

+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/223): Move TF-PSA-Crypto public headers to `/include/mbedtls`.

-#### Headers that remain public for exposed macros
+#### Headers that remain exposed for exposed macros

 The following headers solely define exposed macros, and must remain exposed.
-They can be excluded from Doxygen parsing.
+They can be excluded from Doxygen parsing, but they shouldn't contain Doxygen comments anyway, and currently mostly don't apart from `\file` comments.

 ```
 config_adjust_legacy_from_psa.h